homelabos/homelabos/docs/setup/installation.md

 ### `make` command throws a docker related error

 1) Make sure homelabOS successfully installed docker on the server.
 If its not installed, try installing it manually.

     ```
     [server]$ docker run hello-world
     ```

+2) Make sure you are running the latest docker and docker compose on both your client and server.
+The Docker version installed via `apt` can be old.
+Recommended install directions are [here](https://docs.docker.com/install/linux/docker-ce/ubuntu/)

-2) Check HomelabOS status on the server and make sure it is loaded and active.
+3) Check HomelabOS status on the server and make sure it is loaded and active.

     ```
     [server]$ systemctl status homelabos
     ```

-3) Make sure the admin user specified during `make config` is created.
+4) Make sure the admin user specified during `make config` is created.

     ```
     [server]$ compgen -u
     ```

    If the user isn't listed, run the following commands to make one and add it to the sudo and docker groups.

     ```
     [server]$ sudo adduser <username>
     [server]$ sudo usermod -aG sudo <username>